evmos/evmos/docs/developers/libraries/evmosjs.md

 order: 1
 -->

-# Point networkJS
+# Point ChainJS

-Learn about the Point networkJS Library for connecting clients to Point network. {synopsis}
+Learn about the Point ChainJS Library for connecting clients to Point Chain. {synopsis}

-[`evmosjs`](https://github.com/evmos/evmosjs) is a JavaScript and TypeScript client library for [Point network](https://github.com/evmos/evmos) and [Ethermint](https://github.com/evmos/ethermint) nodes.
+[`evmosjs`](https://github.com/evmos/evmosjs) is a JavaScript and TypeScript client library for [Point Chain](https://github.com/evmos/evmos) and [Ethermint](https://github.com/evmos/ethermint) nodes.

 ## Tools

 - **Address converter:** convert between `eth` and `evmos` addresses
-- **Basic transaction generator**: used to create Point network transactions
+- **Basic transaction generator**: used to create Point Chain transactions
-- **`EIP-712` transaction generator**: used to create `EIP-712` signed Point network transactions
+- **`EIP-712` transaction generator**: used to create `EIP-712` signed Point Chain transactions
-- **Protobuf files**: used to create Cosmos Hub and Point network transactions
+- **Protobuf files**: used to create Cosmos Hub and Point Chain transactions
-- **REST provider**: used to query the Point network REST API and interact with Point network nodes
+- **REST provider**: used to query the Point Chain REST API and interact with Point Chain nodes

 ## Package List